To get the latest product updates delivered to you, add the URL of this page to your

-Version 4.5 introduces beta support for Azure to GCP migration.
+Version 4.5 introduces beta support for Azure to Google Cloud migration.
 You can migrate VMs to Azure using Waves migration.
-Please note that in this version, a storage account is used per each VM migrated from Azure to GCP, which, pending on the storage account usage in your subscription, may limit the amount of concurrent migration you can do.
+Please note that in this version, a storage account is used per each VM migrated from Azure to Google Cloud, which, pending on the storage account usage in your subscription, may limit the amount of concurrent migration you can do.

-Migration of UEFI VMs to GCP and Shielded VMs
+Migration of UEFI VMs to Google Cloud and Shielded VMs

-Version 4.5 introduces support for migration of UEFI-based VMs from on-prem to GCP.
-The system will automatically migrate UEFI-based VMs to GCP UEFI-enabled hosts.
+Version 4.5 introduces support for migration of UEFI-based VMs from on-prem to Google Cloud.
+The system will automatically migrate UEFI-based VMs to Google Cloud UEFI-enabled hosts.
 In addition, you can enable activation of the Shielded VMs secure boot feature in the runbook specs for waves.

-Version 4.5 introduces support for migrating Windows 2019 OS to GCP.
+Version 4.5 introduces support for migrating Windows 2019 OS to Google Cloud.

-Note that when migrating Windows 2019 from Azure or AWS to GCP, you will need to explicitly add the license tag of Windows 2019 in the Runbook file.
+Note that when migrating Windows 2019 from Azure or AWS to Google Cloud, you will need to explicitly add the license tag of Windows 2019 in the Runbook file.